Sony has confirmed a 160GB PlayStation 3 is on its way, along with a 320GB model too.

 Eight men and one woman were arrested during dawn raids this morning at addresses across the UK connected to an alleged million-pound phone fraud.

 IP Vision has lodged a formal complaint with Ofcom over Project Canvas, the broadcaster-owned platform for next-generation, internet-connected TV set top boxes.
+The IPTV developer alleges that Canvas has already scared potential competitors away from entering the IPTV business, "and this will only get worse".

 Google will have a spec-tastic, low-cost, possibly even free Chrome OS tablet in punters' hands a month before Christmas, it has been claimed.